NinjaBearStudioTech/Documentation/Writerside/topics/inventory/fragments/inv_pickup_fragment.md

 ## Adding a Pickup

-A pickup actor can be directly added to an inventory without any conversions.
+A pickup actor can be directly added to the **Inventory Manager** without any conversions.

 <tabs group="sample">
     <tab title="Blueprint" group-key="bp">